timboldt/iot-image/deploy/bundle/README.md

 ## Security Notes

 The systemd user service includes several security hardening features:
-- Runs as the pi user (no root required)
+- Runs as your user (no root required)
 - No new privileges
 - Private /tmp directory
 - Protected system directories